johnpshelley/agd_genotypeconcordance/README.md

   4. **VUMC_CalculateGenotypeConcordance WDL**: Identify genotyping differences using PLINK's pgen-diff.
 Output is pgen-diff file with all discordant reads.
   5. **concordance_summary.Rmd**: Calculate variant-level and person-level discordance rates across all SNPs that are common (MAF>1%), high quality (Missingness<1%), and non-palindromic.

-## Description of input data

-Define people and variants with joint genotyping & sequencing.
-Using these subsets of people and variants, subset MEGA genotyping and AGD sequencing datasets for pgen-diff comparison.

 ## Required input data

 - **chromosomes (Array[String])**: chromosomes to process: this.agd35k_bed_alls.chromosome